Quick Answer

 What to Get

 Crab Paste Pork Bone Broth — a rich, umami-loaded base you will not find anywhere else in North York.
+Also try the Beef Tallow Red Soup Base for heat lovers or the Premium Fish Maw Soup Base for something lighter.
 Pair with the AYCE meat platter and load up at the massive sauce bar.
 Cash only.

 Google Maps 4.0 stars (1,403 reviews).
 Multiple TikTok food influencer features.
 Ancient China-themed decor that "felt like travelling to China."